 It’s been nearly two years since the pandemic began and within those two years, our homes have become more important than ever.
 With a lot of time spent within our humble abodes it’s no wonder that a large majority of us have turned into interior addicts.
 Social media platforms such as Instagram Link opens in a new window and Pinterest Link opens in a new window feed into our interior design obsession with us all literally tapping into trends with every scroll.

 Over the last few years, buying the latest homeware trends has been easier than ever with a rise in homeware collections from much loved high-street and online fashion brands.
-Brands such as H&M Link opens in a new window, Zara Link opens in a new window and M&S Link opens in a new window were among the first to spot a niche in the market for aesthetically pleasing interiors without the price tag for their already established customer base.
+Brands such as H&M Link opens in a new window, M&S Link opens in a new window and Zara were among the first to spot a niche in the market for aesthetically pleasing interiors without the price tag for their already established customer base.
 And since 2020 two of the top UK fashion e-tailers, Pretty Little Thing Link opens in a new window and In The Style Link opens in a new window have taken the leap into launching homeware collections too.
 Selling everything from rugs and candles to vases and bedding – these two retailers are focussing on interiors for GenZ.
 When Pretty Little Thing dropped their homeware accessories back in 2020 they said Link opens in a new window,“PLT Home is designed to give you a unique, stylish space to keep in tune with your favourite influencer's home 'gram.”